Ju-On: The Curse: Plot

-An unknown amount of time later, the Saeki house is occupied by the Murakami family.
-Daughter Kanna is taught by her tutor, Yuki, until she remembers that she has to go to school to feed the school rabbits.
+Sometime later, the Saeki house is occupied by the Murakami family.
+The daughter Kanna is with her tutor Yuki until she remembers that she has to go to school to feed the school rabbits.
 Yuki, who has a phobia of cats, backs up towards Kanna's closet when a black cat suddenly appears in the house.
-Hearing strange sounds from the attic, she goes to investigate and is pulled up by Kayako to her death.
-Kanna's brother, Tsuyoshi, however, is unaware of the incident and goes to school to meet his girlfriend, Mizuho Tamura.
+Hearing strange sounds from the attic, she investigates and is killed by Kayako.

+Unaware of the incident, Kanna's brother Tsuyoshi leaves for school to meet his girlfriend Mizuho Tamura.
 Tsuyoshi never makes it to the school and Mizuho is forced to wait in the teacher's room while a teacher inspects the school once more.
-There, she is spooked by Toshio until she receives a call from "4444444444" (the Japanese word for 4 (四, shi) is pronounced similarly to the word for "death" (死, shi), at which point Toshio appears directly beside her.
+There, she is spooked by Toshio until she receives a call from "4444444444" (the Japanese word for 4: 四, shi, is pronounced similarly to the word for "death": 死, shi), at which point, Toshio appears directly beside her.

-Meanwhile, Detective Yoshikawa and his aide, Kamio, investigate a mutilated body of a high school girl, Hisayo Yoshida, who is one of the two students scheduled to feed the school rabbits, and an unrelated human jaw nearby.
-Before leaving, Yoshikawa questions if a human can survive without a jaw.
-Back at the Murakami house, mother Noriko has just returned home from shopping when she notices a seemingly beaten up Kanna entering her house.
-She screams when her daughter moves to face her, showing her without her jaw.
+Detective Yoshikawa and his aide Kamio investigate the mutilated body of high schooler Hisayo Yoshida, one of the two students scheduled to feed the school rabbits, and a human jaw nearby.
+Back at the Murakami house, mother Noriko has just returned home when she notices a disheveled Kanna entering her house.
+Her daughter moves to face her, showing her without her jaw, causing Noriko to scream in horror.

-Some time later, the Nerima house is taken over by the Suzuki Real Estate, owned by Tatsuya Suzuki, for sale.
-Tatsuya contacts his spiritually-aware sister, Kyoko, to visit the house.
-She immediately feels discomfort upon entering the house, and becomes further disturbed after a brief meeting with Kayako.
-After taking a gulp of sake, Kyoko tells Tatsuya that anyone who want to purchase the house has to drink the sake; if they spit it out, they should not buy it.
+Sometime later, the Nerima house is taken over by the Suzuki Real Estate, owned by Tatsuya Suzuki, for sale.
+Tatsuya contacts his spiritually aware sister, Kyoko, to visit the house.
+She immediately feels discomfort upon entering and becomes further disturbed after a brief meeting with Kayako.
+After gulping sake, Kyoko tells Tatsuya that anyone who wants to purchase the house has to drink the sake; if they spit it out, they should not buy it.
 She makes a hasty escape from the house, leaving her brother behind.
 A while later, Kyoko is informed that the house has been sold to the Kitada couple.
 She decides to check on the house once more and is shocked when she discovers that the wife, Yoshimi Kitada, has been possessed by Kayako.